urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 ## Hardware

-In regarding the hardware requirements, 2 systems and their use cases need to be considered: the **training system** and the **application system**.
+When considering hardware requirements, 2 systems and their use cases must be considered: the **training system** and the **application system**.

 ### Training system